-We think of cabinets in three breakdowns, stock cabinets can be $200 or less per linear foot, semi-handmade cabinets can be closer to $650 a linear foot and truly custom cabinetry can be as much as $1,200 a linear foot.
-This formula applies to most kitchens, areas with upper and lower cabinets and standard counter top depth of 24".
+We think of cabinets in three breakdowns, stock cabinets can be $200 or less per linear foot, semi-handmade cabinets can be closer to $650 a linear foot, and truly custom cabinetry can be as much as $1,200 a linear foot.
+This formula applies to most kitchens, areas with upper and lower cabinets, and a standard countertop depth of 24″.

 How to Cut Back On The Budget

 Are you doing a larger project, outside of the kitchen space alone?
-Some areas, such as bathroom vanities or stand alone storage pieces are simply easier on the budget to go retail.
-Consider a bathroom vanity that is sold online, it comes with the countertop, sinks and sometimes the plumbing fixtures, a savings across all of the line items.
-Bathroom vanities, while in a high use space, experience far less use than your kitchen and will hold up quite a long time.
+Some areas, such as bathroom vanities or stand-alone storage pieces are simply easier on the budget to go retail.
+Consider a bathroom vanity that is sold online, it comes with the countertop, sinks, and sometimes the plumbing fixtures, savings across all of the line items.
+Bathroom vanities, while in a high-use space, experience far less uses than your kitchen and will hold up quite a long time.

 Example of a few Room and Board bathroom vanities we installed while updating these entire bathrooms.
 They look terrific!

 Should You Go Custom in Other Spaces ..

 Great question, mudrooms, offices, and drop zones, can all be challenging to go pre-fabricated as well.
 You’ll have the same limitations as mentioned above and will be unable to maximize your space.
 Mudrooms, in particular, are a high-use space, and often the storage is so specific to each family’s needs, that going custom is the only way to go!